 - Empowerment Zone Tax Incentives

-The Department of the Treasury and the Internal Revenue Service (IRS) issued IRS Notice 2020-78, Work Opportunity Tax Credit (WOTC) Transition Relief under Internal Revenue Code § 51, effective December 11, 2020.
-This notice provides transition relief by extending the 28-day deadline for employers who submit a certification request for an individual hired on or after January 1, 2018, and before January 1, 2021, and is a member of the designated community resident targeted group or the qualified summer youth employee targeted group.
+The Department of the Treasury and the Internal Revenue Service (IRS) issued IRS Notice 2021-43, Work Opportunity Tax Credit (WOTC) Transition Relief under Internal Revenue Code §51, effective August 10, 2021.
+This notice provides transition relief by extending the 28-day deadline for employers to submit a certification request for an individual who begins work on or after January 1, 2021, and before October 9, 2021, and is a member of the Designated Community Resident targeted group or the Qualified Summer Youth Employee targeted group, and resides within an empowerment zone.